rafalkaron/rafalkaron.github.io/content/_index.md

 {.text_small}

 JavaScript
-: I use JavaScript to  implement basic functionalities to websites, and create simple web apps.
+: I use JavaScript to implement basic functionalities to websites and create simple web apps.
 {.text_small}

 XML
-: I am a **DITA XML** expert and I am familiar with both technical and learning DITA specializations.
-I use **XPath** to run complex XML and HTML queries that can be processed later on.
+: I am a **DITA XML** expert familiar with both **technical content** and **learning and training** specializations.
+I use **XPath** to run complex queries.
 {.text_small}

 ### Content generators

- As a content developer that uses DITA professionally, I aim at separating content from styling and making it as semantic as possible.
-I leverage the liquid templating language.
+ As a content developer who uses DITA professionally, I aim at separating content from styling and making it as semantic as possible.
+I leverage the **Liquid** template language.

 DITA Open Toolkit
 : My limited **XSL** knowledge enables me to develop simple [DITA-OT](https://www.dita-ot.org/) customizations.